dimazaitsev/SNCtools/SN-MCC-VM-GPU/README.md

 ## Howto

-Compile, link, and run as specified in the cooments using benchmark nets from `MCC` directory.
+Compile, link, and run as specified in the code comments using benchmark nets from `MCC` directory.

 ## References